 If you keep it for post-editing, it will just be more work as well as your editing may become evident in the photograph.
 So, don’t take risks with the visuals and do the best prep before shooting.

 Like we said before.
 Your aim should be to keep your subject as the focal point and avoid any kind of distractions.
 Let’s look at it this way.
 You are doing e-commerce product photography of ‘set of bowls’ and there is a pair of beautiful chopsticks in the frame.
 Now, rather than focusing on your set of bowls, the customers are looking at the chopsticks and wondering where to get them.
 But you had bought them from some other place and used it to enhance the aesthetics.
 What happens in this case?

 Rather than buying your ‘Set of bowls’, the customers will now start looking for those chopsticks and you will lose a potential customer who could’ve made you some business.
 That is why the focal point matters in the e-commerce product photography industry.

-10. Ask for Photographs from customers
+10. Ask Customers For Photographs

 You can also ask the existing customers to send you photographs while using the product.
 Using such photographs on your eCommerce site can be rather helpful while showing the usefulness or worth of your product.
 It also helps the consumer identify how to use the product.

 And again, if an existing customer is ready to share photographs with you then it means they are happy with your service.